-Forest bathing is an innovative, new wellness trend that reduces stress.
-Research shows that it lowers blood pressure and heart rate.
+Forest bathing is an innovative wellness trend that reduces stress.
+Research shows that it lowers blood-pressure and the heart rate.

-It does not take much imagination to note that these three factors, blood pressure, stress and heart rate, are the underlying factors of many chronic diseases.
+It does not take much imagination to note that blood pressure, stress and heart rate are the underlying factors of many chronic diseases.

-Join me today in starting a new trend of forest bathing for your family.
+Join me in starting a new trend of forest bathing for your family.
 Mindfulness interventions greatly improved the wellness of students during the pandemic; it's just as relevant today.

 Forest bathing means listening to the gentle murmur of the breeze as it wafts through the leaves of the bushes and trees.
-We love the little brown jobs that call from the Halleria Lucida, feasting on the beautiful flowers, and even the raptors calling for our chickens' attention.
+We love the little brown-jobs that call from the Halleria Lucida, feasting on the beautiful flowers; and even the raptors calling for our chickens' attention.
 The cicadas and bullfrogs all add to the chorus line.

 Soaking up nature was never more glorious; medicine for the soul.